Parent’s Guide to Teen Depression

-If you suspect that a teenager you know is suicidal, take immediate action!
+If you suspect that a teenager is suicidal, take immediate action!
 For 24-hour suicide prevention and support in the U.S., call the 988 Suicide and Crisis Lifeline at 988.
 To find a suicide helpline outside the U.S., visit IASP or Suicide.org.

 To learn more about suicide risk factors, warning signs, and what to do in a crisis, read Suicide Prevention.